chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - [Alex] The compiler repo is the first idea of a place to store this list, but it is inappropriate because it is related to non-compiler things like docs, libs, and tooling.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - [Alex] A PureScript user believes that all contributors want to make the PureScript language and its ecosystem of projects a happy place to work.
 [How_Do_We_Avoid_Ecosystem_Incoherence]

-### -- Dependency Managers
+## -- Dependency Managers

 - [Alex] A core contributor believes ecosystem compatability is difficult or unreliable while PureScript community recommends using Bower as a dependency manager.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - [Alex] A core contributor believes that psc-package is the best option for dependency manager for introductory resources to use and recommend, as it would resolve the library-compatibility issues of Bower.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - [Jordan] However, psc-package does not provide a complete solution to the problems which Bower does.
 While psc-package might be good for introductory learning materials, it is not as good for production code as Bower.
 Thus, many major libraries (e.g. Aff, Halogen) use Bower.
 New learners likely look at these libraries written or supported by "successful companies using PS in production" and see that they use Bower, not psc-package.
 Thus, they think they should do likewise.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - [Jordan] Once a `psc-package`-based approach becomes more mature, one major company will switch to it and do so eagerly.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - [Alex] An company using PureScript is eager to adopt `psc-package` when it becomes more mature.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
+- Bower should be seen as a "semver layer on top of Git" and less of a JS package manager.
+[Why_is_Elm_More_Popular_Than_PureScript]

+## -- Communicating Changes in the Ecosystem

+- A newsfeed of some sort that summarizes the changes in the ecosystem would help one know what has gone on recently.
+[How_Do_We_Avoid_Ecosystem_Incoherence]
 - Library changes were not announced in a very public manner, including what is being deprecated and what their new library names are.
 Bower + Pursuit did more to worsen the situation than help.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - It would help if language releases coincided with core library releases and included some form of public announcement about the changes.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - Although the idea of a "core library" is mentioned, criteria for what that is a core library and a complete list of them is not included here.
 (While the 'web' libraries make sense to be called 'core', it would help to clarify why, so that similar ones are included, too.)
-[How_Do_We_Avoid_Ecosystem_Incoherence]

-- A newsfeed of some sort that summarizes the changes in the ecosystem would help one know what has gone on recently.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - An `upcoming-ps-release` branch in some libraries helped ensure they were compatible with the next language version almost as soon as it was released.
 This approach seems to have been a successful approach.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - While this approach of using an upcoming-compiler-release-branch in libraries was successful, others did not follow it, perhaps because they were not aware of that approach or the release candidate window was too short.
 [How_Do_We_Avoid_Ecosystem_Incoherence]
 - If a person starts and maintains a new library, they need to be notified of breaking changes in an upcoming language release.
 Ideally, this would be done via them subscribing to some notificaton system, or learning of it via a public announcement or someone opening up an issue for it in their repo.
 Of these approaches, the last one is best if it can be automated.
 [How_Do_We_Avoid_Ecosystem_Incoherence]